utsaslab/pebblesdb/README.md

 ___

 ### Tuning PebblesDB

-* The amount of overhead PebblesDB has for read/seek workloads as well as the amount of gain it has for write workloads depends on a single parameter: `kMaxFilesPerGuardSentinel`, which determines the maximum number of sstables that can be present within a single guard.
+* The amount of overhead PebblesDB has for read/seek workloads as well as the amount of gain it has for write workloads depends on a single
+  parameter: `kMaxFilesPerGuardSentinel`, which determines the maximum number of sstables that can be present within a single guard.

-* This parameter can be set in `db/dbformat.h` (default value: 2).
+* This parameter can be set in `db/dbformat.h` (default value:
+  2).
 Setting this parameter high will favor write throughput while setting it lower will favor read/seek throughputs.

+---
+### Contact

+Please contact us at `vijay@cs.utexas.edu` with any questions.
+Drop us a note if you are using or plan to use PebblesDB in your company or university.